skrljanja/iot_signal_processing/README.md

 For robustness, I perform the FFT 6 times and take the average of the maximum frequencies found.

 ## Compute aggregate function over a window
-TaskAggregation calculates the average over a window
+TaskAggregation calculates the average over a 5 second window of samples.

 ## Communicating the aggregate value
 * Communication to the edge: Using MQTT over Wifi
 * Communication to the cloud: Using LoRaWAN+TTN - the connection is established only once we have already performed the FFT and adapted the sampling rate.
+Ohterwise, it seemed to affect the FFT, possibly due to overloading the chip.

 Note: when on Wokwi, use public broker for MQTT (uncomment and comment appropriate code in main-sampler.cpp) AND a virtual WiFI network called Wokwi-GUEST.